florian-morel22/Wildfire-Prediction-VisionML/README.md

         test_df: pd.DataFrame
     ):
         """
-        Define the train_dataset, valid_dataset and dataset.
+        Define the train_dataset, valid_dataset and test_dataset.
         They can be different from the original ones.

         Datasets are utils.WildfireDataset() instances.